-To configure the camera settings, do the following:
+To configure the camera settings, do one of the following:

-- For Windows 7: Start the Communications Utility program and configure the camera settings. - For Windows 10: Do one of the following: - Open the Camera app, and click the settings icon in the upper-right corner.
-Follow the instructions on the screen to configure the camera settings. - Open the Start menu and click Lenovo Settings → Camera.
-Follow the instructions on the screen to configure the camera settings.
+- Open the Camera app, and click the settings icon in the upper-right corner.
+Follow the instructions on the screen to configure the camera settings as desired. - Open the Start menu and then click Lenovo Companion → Hardware Settings → Display, Camera & Audio/Media.
+Locate the Camera section and then follow the instructions on the screen to configure the camera settings.